-High range should be used for road work only and allows a relatively high road speed to be used at relatively low engine revs.
+High range should be used for road work only and allows a relatively high road speed to be used at relatively low engine revs (depending on ratios fitted).

 The maximum road speed of 30mph (50kph) should never be exceeded - If you attempt to exceed this speed an audible warning buzzer will sound and the speed meter will flash.
 An engine cutout will also come into effect just above the maximum permissible speed.